-We measure performance using key operating statistics.
-One of the main performance measures we use is comparable store sales growth.
-We define a comparable store as a store that has been opened for an entire fiscal year.
-Therefore, a store will not be considered a comparable store until its 13th month of operation at the earliest or until its 24th month at the latest.
-As an example, stores opened in fiscal 2022 and fiscal 2023 are not considered comparable stores in fiscal 2023.
-Relocated and expanded stores are included in the comparable store sales results.
-Stores that are closed permanently or for an extended period are excluded from the comparable store sales results.
 We also use other operating statistics, most notably average sales per store, to measure our performance.
 As we typically occupy existing space in established shopping centers rather than sites built specifically for our stores, store square footage (and therefore sales per square foot) varies by store.
 We focus on overall store sales volume as the critical driver of profitability.
 In addition to sales, we measure cost of sales as a percentage of sales and store operating expenses, with a particular focus on labor, as a percentage of sales.
 These results translate into store level contribution, which we use to evaluate overall performance of each individual store.
-Finally, we monitor corporate expenses against budgeted amounts.
+Finally, we monitor corporate and distribution center expenses against budgeted amounts.

-Thirteen Weeks Ended April 29, 2023 and April 30, 2022
+Thirteen Weeks Ended August 3, 2024 and July 29, 2023